DELTA CENTER helps LOW-INCOME, DISABLED ADULTS get FREE used DURABLE MEDICAL EQUIPMENT

 Do you want to donate used durable medical equipment?
 Delta Center accepts medical equipment donations.

 We accept both financial and equipment donations to enhance our programming and provide continued assistance to disabled adults.
 All donations are greatly appreciated.
-Arrangements can be made for pick up or drop off of donations by calling 636-926-8761 and asking for Jennifer at extension 225.
+Arrangements can be made for pick up or drop off of donations by calling 636-926-8761 and asking for Shana at extension 243.